mushketer888/pyrtd2660i2c/README.md

 It can be buggy and it is quite slow! (>10 min to flash) Anyway it works fine!

-In file main.py uncomment what you need: to download or upload firmware.
+# In file main.py uncomment what you need: to download or upload firmware.

+This project also contains firmwares for video adapter/lcd controller with this chip in binary format!